≡ Menu

 Caring for Afghan Hounds

-As we’ve already noted, Afghan Hounds will do best when they have ample opportunities to exercise.
-They’ll also require frequent “brushing” at least every two or three days to ensure that their coat remains clean and tangle free.
-Afghan hounds are also prone to suffer from several medical conditions which can become quite expensive to treat.
+As we’ve noted, Afghan Hounds will do best when they have ample opportunities to exercise.
+They’ll also require frequent “brushing” every two or three days to ensure their coat remains clean and tangle-free.
+Afghan hounds are also prone to suffer from several medical conditions that can become expensive.

 Potential Health Issues for Afghan Hounds

-Here’s a brief list of some of the more common health problems for Afghan Hounds… along with some “rough estimates” on how much they could wind up costing you in the event that you Afghan does suffer from one of them.
+Here’s a brief list of some of the more common health problems for Afghan Hounds… along with some “rough estimates” on how much they could cost you if your Afghan does suffer from one of them.

-Of course there are a lot of other things that could arise during their lifetime, but these are the most common.
-Other expensive treatments could include: torn ligaments, stomach problems, spinal problems, and more.
+Of course, many other things could arise during their lifetime, but these are the most common.
+Other expensive treatments could include torn ligaments, stomach problems, spinal problems, and more.

 Now as you can see…

 Owning an Afghan Hound is a lot of responsibility.
 It can also be pretty expensive too.
-This is why we here at IndulgeYourPet.com will often recommend that anyone who is thinking about purchasing or adopting an Afghan Hound also consider purchasing a pet insurance policy for their new companion as well.
+This is why we here at IndulgeYourPet.com often recommend that anyone considering purchasing or adopting an Afghan Hound also consider buying a pet insurance policy for their new companion.

 For more information…

 Still now sure if an Afghan Hound is right for you?
-Not a problem, just take a look at our dog breeds page where we provide reviews on many different breeds.
+Not a problem; look at our dog breeds page, where we review many different breeds.

 Hola, si sería bonito tener un perro de estos pero solo por curiosidad, el Sabueso Afgano caza pollos o aves? (no pienso adoptar uno) solo es por curiosidad